scverse/scanpy/README.md

 <img src="http://falexwolf.de/scanpy/figs0/moignard15_diffmap_HbbbH1.png" height="175">

 Diffusion Pseudotime (DPT) analysis reveals differentation and branching.
 It detects the *trunk* of progenitor cells (segment 0) and the *branches* of endothelial cells (segment 1/2) and erythrocytes (segment 3).
 The inferred *pseudotime* traces the degree of cells' progression in the differentiation process.
-By default, this is plotted using Diffusion Maps, but you might just as well plot the subgroups using another plotting tool.
+By default, this is plotted using Diffusion Maps.
+Using the `-p` option, you can specify the tSNE basis, for example.
 ```
 scanpy moignard15 dpt
 scanpy moignard15 dpt -p basis tsne